biologysvsu/Student-Led-Tutorial-1/Actual Tutorial.md

 ```
 The reference genome has been provided for you guys for effeciency, but if you wer to download your own reference genome you would follow the steps below:

-**FOR YOUR KNOWLEDGE BUT WE ARE GOING TO JUMP TO COPYING THIS FILES FROM THE SHARED TUTORIAL 1 REPOSITORY**
+**hERE ARE THE STEPS BUT THEY HAVE ALREADY BEEN DONE FOR YOU SO WE ARE GONNA JUMP AHEAD**
 ``` bash
 cd /ocean/projects/agr250001p/your-psc-username
 ```